 How to Optimize LLM Seeding?

 Before diving into optimization, it’s worth noting the standard LLM seeding procedure most experts recommend.
-This involves publishing snippet-ready content, ensuring indexability, and seeding across trusted platforms like Reddit, Quora, and LinkedIn.
+This includes publishing snippet-ready content, ensuring indexability, and seeding across trusted platforms like Reddit, Quora, and LinkedIn.

 - Structure for retrieval: Open with concise takeaways and use consistent subheadings.